exitshadow/SheJams2023/Handiman - Game Design Document.md

 (see Locations)

 ###### Programming

-That’s going to be a *terrible* pain in the ass, and will probably affect performance.
-Not thousands of butterflies here.

-WITH TRUE AI FLYING MODEL (Difficult)

-- [ ] Sensitivity of butterflies to branch decreasing from distance

-- [ ] Assign destination on the tree branch, per butterfly
-  - [ ] smart ass solution: use the mesh’s vertices + separation between positions

-- [ ] Butterfly attraction (AI pathfinding)
-  - [ ] Voxel spacing of coordinates
-  - [ ] Pathfinding algorithm
-  - [ ] Bezier trajectory smoothing

-Another technical solution could be more of a sweep alternative—Iman brushes the living room and the butterflies get stuck to it upon contact, at their point of collision.
-Could also have much better performance.
-However, a few butterflies are bound to remain.

-WITH COLLISION MODEL (Intermediate)

 - [ ] Create colliders that correspond to the tree branch (can get them from previous minigame)
 - [ ] Butterflies get stuck (parent to the tree branch) on contact point with the collider